-- The electrical stimulation is adjustable and reversible as the person's disease changes or his or her response to medications change.
+The electrical stimulation is adjustable and reversible as the person's disease changes or his or her response to

-- Because DBS is reversible and causes no permanent brain damage, use of innovative not-yet-available treatment options may be possible.
+Because DBS is reversible and causes no permanent brain damage, use of innovative not-yet-available treatment options

 Spinal cord stimulators require two procedures to test and implant the device: the trial and the implantation.

 The first step is a trial period.
 Your surgeon will implant a temporary device for you to test out.
 Guided by a specific type of X-ray called fluoroscopy, your surgeon will carefully insert the electrodes in the epidural space of the spine.
 The location of your pain affects where these electrodes will be placed along the spine.
 Your surgeon may ask for your feedback during the procedure to best position the electrodes.